 To perform this job successfully, an individual must be able have the knowledge, skills, and abilities to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-- Bachelor’s degree in related field from an accredited higher education institution is required.
+- Bachelor’s Degree in related field from an accredited higher education institution required.

 Experience & Knowledge: